DoronBrayer/monorand/DOCTRINE.md

 -   **Hardware**: ThinkPad X1 Yoga Gen 8 (Intel® Core™ i7)

 #### Enhancers
-The following tools are used to maintain code quality and automate workflows.
 | Tool | In Use | Solid Alternatives (2025) |
 | :--- | :--- | :--- |
 | **Linter** | ESLint (to be replaced) | `Biome`, `oxc` (Oxlint) |